Ruger Precision Rifle 6.5 Creedmoor with M-LOK

 Savage Axis II XP 6.5 Creedmoor Bolt-Action Rifle with 4-12x40mm Scope and Heavy Barrel

 Mossberg Patriot Predator 6.5 Creedmoor Bolt-Action Rifle with Strata Camo Synthetic Stock

-Ruger American Predator 6.5 Creedmoor Bolt Action Rifle
+Ruger American Hunter 6.5 Creedmoor Bolt-Action Rifle

 Federal 6.5 Creedmoor 140 gr Soft Point Non Typical 20/Box

 Hornady 6.5 Creedmoor 129 gr Interlock American Whitetail 20/Box

 Hornady 6.5 Creedmoor 95 gr V-Max Varmint Express 20/Box